Erasmus Plus mobility in the food industry

 Fishmonger

-The fishmonger uses different practices, such as de-scaling, gutting, filleting and cutting fish.
-An internship abroad in a fishmonger’s shop or in a supermarket will allow the trainee to develop new techniques.
-Testimonials.
+The fishmonger employs various techniques, including de-scaling, gutting, filleting, and cutting fish.
+Undertaking an international internship in a fishmonger’s shop or supermarket provides the trainee with the chance to acquire and refine new skills and methodologies in the field.

 null